dojot/docs/source/internal-communication.rst

 -------------------------

 Auth is a service deeply connected to Kong.
 It is responsible for user management, authentication and authorization.
-As such, it is invoked by Kong whenever an request is received by one of its registered endpoints.
+As such, it is invoked by Kong whenever a request is received by one of its registered endpoints.
 This section will detail how this is performed and how they work together.

 Kong configuration
 ++++++++++++++++++